fgpv-vpgf/fgpv-vpgf/docs/demo1.md

 </p>

 ### Examples
-You do not need to provide any parameters to `GeoSearch`.
-You can simply instantiate an instance of the class and append its html output on your page.
+You can pass an optional configuration object to `GeoSearch`.
+After instantiating an instance, you append its HTML output on your page.

 #### Auto Generated
 ````html